nus-cs2103-AY2122S2/tp/docs/UserGuide.md

     - Matches based on students that have specified `ACTIVITY` and not just exactly those activities only
   - `ACTIVITY` is case-insensitive
 - Example:
-  - `findactivity badminton` finds all students that have the activity "badminton"
+  - `findactivity badminton` finds all students that have the activity _"Badminton"_

 ## Edit student details: `edit`
 Edits an existing student's details in the address book by the Index provided and the areas that the user wants to edit